 But the Cingo story goes back over forty years to its founding as Allgood Pest Control in Dublin, Georgia, in 1974.
 What began as one man in a small town has grown to a company that spans two states, employs hundreds of pest professionals and protects thousands of families from pests.

-In 1991, leveraging the success of the Allgood brand, several cousins in the Duluth area opened another, completely independent company by the same name in Atlanta.
-Their business grew and expanded across the metro area for two decades.
+Allgood appeared in Atlanta in 1991 when several cousins in the Duluth area opened another, completely independent company by the same name.
+That business grew and expanded across the metro area for two decades.
 As the owners approached retirement age, suitors in the pest control industry emerged interested in purchasing the business.
 In January 2017, Duluth-based Allgood Services of Georgia, Inc., sold to UK-based Rentokil.
 After the acquisition, they began operating as Ehrlich Pest Control, a Rentokil Company.

 This presented an opportunity for Cingo to enter the Atlanta market without the confusion that two companies with the same name had once presented.
 Today, Cingo is still owned by the founding Allgood family and continues to expand throughout the southeast.